Olympic flame lands in Japan as doubts grow over Tokyo Games - WHIZ News

 Worldwide the death toll surpassed 10,000 and infections topped 240,000, including 86,000 people who have recovered.
 Japan has reported about 900 confirmed cases.

-The Japanese news agency Kyoto released a survey on Monday showing 69.9% of those questioned did not believe the Olympics will open as scheduled because of the virus.
+The Japanese news agency Kyodo released a survey on Monday showing 69.9% of those questioned did not believe the Olympics will open as scheduled because of the virus.

 The four-month torch relay could be fraught with problems, particularly for sponsors which have invested millions for the publicity.